 Why the future of work is hybrid

-Early this year, 50% of office-based workers are back at the office, and many economists and workplace experts expect that offices are unlikely to reach full capacity.
+More than a quarter of business leaders have increased RTO days at their companies in 2024, but many economists and workplace experts expect that offices are unlikely to reach full capacity.
 Some companies have already right-sized their workplaces to adjust for their new lower capacity needs.
-Others have switched to operating out of collaborative, bookable coworking spaces, and some have even gone fully remote.
+Others have switched to operating out of collaborative, bookable coworking spaces, and while there has been a return to the office in some capacity for many organizations, there are still various companies that are fully remote.

 Employee sentiment has shifted towards remote and hybrid work.
-In 2023, 66% of employees said they are working in the office full-time, however only 22% of them actually want to be.
+In 2024, 62% of employees said they are working in the office full-time, which is slightly down from 66% in 2023.

 Transitioning to a hybrid work model

 Many companies already have the tools in place for a transition to a hybrid work model.
-Over half of the Fortune 500 companies use Zoom to conduct business and tools like Microsoft Teams, Google Workspace, and Slack have developed features for hybrid teams to work seamlessly, independent of location.
+Over 70 percent of the Fortune 500 companies use Zoom to conduct business, and tools like Microsoft Teams, Google Workspace, and Slack have developed features for hybrid teams to work seamlessly, independent of location.

 When putting together a strategy to move your business to a hybrid work model, use this quick checklist to develop a transition plan: